j-o-s-b/connect/README.md

 You can read more at https://connectdata.org.uk

-There is a live demo at https://app.connectdata.org.uk
+We are working on a live demo which will be available at https://app.connectdata.org.uk

 ## Workflow